 There are so many royal events, it’s hard to keep up.
 But the Golden Jubilee is celebrated in England to mark the 50th anniversary of the accession of the king—or, in this case, the queen.
 In laymen’s turns: In 2002, it was the 50th anniversary of when Queen Elizabeth II took over.
 For the celebration, the Queen and Prince Philip rode in a cavalcade along the mall to wave to revelers sharing in the excitement of this special moment in time.
-With so many other royal marriages ending in divorce, it’s sweet to see the Queen and the Duke of Edinburgh still going strong after all these years.
+With so many other royal marriages ending in divorce, it’s sweet to see that the Queen and the Duke of Edinburgh’s marriage lasted the rest of his life.
 Here are some other unusual royal traditions you may not know about.

 Charles and Camilla’s wedding